 See if you can predict from these maps, where the main ocean currents can

-Heat is tranported from the equator to the poles by ocean gyres and wind.
+Heat is tranported from the equator to the poles by ocean gyres and wind (with moisture).
 As a rule of thumb, about one third is done by the ocean currents and two thirds by the atmosphere.
 Compare the areas under the blue and red curves above the zero line.
 Total heat transport is maximal where the temperature gradient is maximal, at mid latitudes (30-50º).
 Ocean currents are more effective in the subtropics (10-40º), whereas the atmosphere is more effective at higher latitudes (30-70º).
 Note that heat transport by air is not done by the air itself, which has a very low heat capacity, but by successive evaporation and precipitation.
 As warm ocean water moves from the tropics northward, it enters a cool atmosphere, resulting in high evaporation and rain, until the ocean has cooled completely.

 Although early seafarers gave account of parts of the oceans without any wind (the doldrums, dark blue areas) and other parts with never ending storms and towering waves (yellow-red areas), nobody really had any idea of the average height of the waves in all oceans.
 The noise level on early satellite maps of the height of the sea surface gave some indication, but it wasn't until 1992 that the TOPEX/Poseidon satellite gathered data by bouncing radio waves off the surface of the ocean and the reflected signals were analysed.
 The picture on right emerged.
 It shows that the ocean around the equator is generally calm (purple/blue), with very calm regions in between the archipelagos of Indonesia and the Caribbean, because there is not enough wind fetch to create high waves.
 Surprisingly, an area exists south of the Indian Ocean, where waves average up to 7m in height (yellow/red)!
 In this area, winds consistently blow eastward, which gives them an unequalled fetch on the ocean's water.
 This area may well be the power house behind the South Pacific Gyre, which by its El Niño and La Niña cycles, has a major influence on all climate of the planet.